 — Georges Bataille: "Informe."
 Documents 7 (December 1929), p.
 382.

 Formless concepts are only understood through our association to a given word.
-The challenge is therefore how to depict the formless visually such that it is non-biased and contains no pre-conceived notions behind it.
+The challenge is therefore to depict formlessness visually such that it is unbiased and contains no preconceived notions behind it.
 It is based purely on how it feels.
-This quote formed the basis of my interpretation of the theme 'Formless' and after much consideration, I decided to focus on human emotions and how graphic design could be applied to create visual icons that represent the emotions that we all feel.

-The final artwork was therefore a simple animation to illustrate what emotions might look like if given a visual form, but it was not intended to impose any specific feeling through the graphics.
+This artwork was birthed as an abstraction of text, but later made neutral using a circle as starting point to distort and animate to illustrate what emotions might look like if given a visual form, without imposing any specific feeling through the graphics.